Harry Golden was a blogger “ahead of his time…”

 Again, not a bad set of goals at all.

 In the Introduction of that Permabook, Harry described putting The Israelite together each month.
 He wrote the whole paper himself, including short essays like “How Samuel Johnson Prepared Oysters.”
-(Johnson is at right.)
+(Johnson at right.)
 He also wrote long – 3,000 word – articles like “Sweet Daddy Grace, the Southern Father Divine.”
 (See also Grace, Charles Manuel “Sweet Daddy,” who died in 1960.)

-And he found that people were hungry for such a “personal touch.”
+He found that people were hungry for such a “personal touch.”

-He vowed to turn his paper into a “personal journal,” and to put to good use “the results of almost forty-five years of uninterrupted reading.”
-So as has been said, if Harry wrote today, “The Carolina Israelite would be done as a blog.”
+He vowed to write a “personal journal,” and put to use his “almost forty-five years of uninterrupted reading.”
+So again, if Harry wrote today, the “Israelite would be done as a blog.”

-And finally I’ll review “good experiences.”
-Like the eight-day, primitive-camping canoe trip my brother and I took in November 2014.
-See Canoeing 12 miles offshore, on paddling way out into the Gulf of Mexico, and ending up in Biloxi.
-This was after camping on some of the islands out there – and occasionally a salt marsh or two.
-(A great experience… Or October 2019’s “Greetings from the Portuguese Camino!”
-From back when we could fly to other places?)
-Or see Travelogs, including Back to Camino 2021 – Pamplona to Logrono, from December 2021.
+Finally, I’ll review “good experience.”
+Like the eight-day, primitive-camp canoe trip my brother and I took in November 2014.
+See Canoeing 12 miles offshore, paddling way out into the Gulf of Mexico and ending up in Biloxi.
+After camping on some islands out there – and an occasional salt marsh or two.Or see October 2019’s “Greetings from the Portuguese Camino!”
+Or Travelogs, including Back to Camino 2021 – Pamplona to Logrono, from December 2021.

-There’s lots more to write – about or in the style of Harry – so keep posted.
+There’s lots more to write – in the style of Harry – so keep posted.
 And who knows, maybe I too can end up being a “voice of sanity amid the braying of jackals…”

 * * * *